sodadata/docs/soda/quick-start-soda-core.md

 4. In Soda Cloud, navigate to **your avatar** > **Profile** > **API Keys**, then click the plus icon to generate new API keys.
     * Copy the **API Key ID**, then paste it into the `configuration.yml` file as the value for `api_key_id`.
     * Copy the **API Key Secret**, then paste it into the `configuration.yml` file as the value for `api_key_secret`.
-<br />You may wish to securely store the values for the API keys as [environment variables]({% link soda-core/configuration.md %}#provide-credentials-as-system-variables).
+<br />You may wish to securely store the values for the API keys as [system variables]({% link soda-core/configuration.md %}#provide-credentials-as-system-variables).
 5. Save the changes to the `configuration.yml` file.
 Close the **Create API Key** dialog box in your Soda Cloud account.
 6. From the command-line, in your `soda_tutorial` directory, use Soda Core to scan the datasets in your data source again.<br />
 Command: